-Solid wall installation (internal or external) is typically installed to achieve U-values of 0.30 W/m2K when installed on a wall with a U-value of 2.1W/m2K or higher (e.g. 220mm solid brick wall).
+Solid wall installation (internal or external) is typically installed to achieve Uvalues of 0.30 W/m2K.

-The lifetime of solid wall insulation is 30 years.
+The lifetime of solid wall insulation is 36 years.

 The following technical standards and specific requirements apply and solid wall insulation materials must conform to the following British or European Standards: